 Violating the terms of your probation can result in a harsher sentence, jail, additional terms, additional fees, and more.

 The outcome of your case will depend on many factors including, but not limited to, your previous criminal history, whether you are currently on probation, the amount of injury or damages to the complaining witness, etc. An experienced attorney will be familiar with all the players – the Assistant District Attorneys who represent the Commonwealth and complaining witness, the probation officers, and the judges – the procedures and likely dispositions available to you.
-Kathleen A. Delaney, Esq. is an experienced attorney familiar with the District Court process and players.
+Kathleen Black Reynolds, Esq. is an experienced attorney familiar with the District Court process and players.

 Call or email her for a complimentary consultation - 781.935.7100